solarcaratuva/solarcaratuva.github.io/Embedded/riv3_compile_upload.md

 Arguments:
 - `board`: positional, required argument.
 Specifies which board you are uploading to.
-- `-p `, `--sudo`: flag, **required for Windows users**.
-The flag should be followed by your WSL password.
 - `-s`, `--silent`: flag, optional.
 Will stop the upload command from printing debug info and showing the progress bar.

-Example: `python3 upload.py power -p my_password`
+Example: `python3 upload.py power`

 **What is Actually Happening**

-1. Windows Users: the ST-Link is attached to WSL, giving WSL access to it.
-Commands from `usbipd.exe` are used, which are called from WSL but actually run in Windows.
-2. The appropriate `st-flash` command is run.
-    - Windows Users: the command is run as *sudo*, because your WSL user account isn't given permission to use the ST-Link.
-3. Windows Users: the ST-Link is detached from WSL.
+1. The entire memory of the microcontroller is erased
+2. The new compiled firmware is flashed onto the microcontroller at the appropriate memory address Windows Users: even though this command is invoked in WSL, the command is actually run in Windows

 # Monitoring